CafeDatabase/CafeDatabase/README.md

+- 👋 Hi, my name is Javier Morales Carreras - Oracle OCP and ACE pro - and the person behind @CafeDatabase.
-- 👋 Hi, I’m @CafeDatabase.
-In Café Database we share our knowledge in Oracle Databases having coffee with experts.
+- ☕ "Café Database" is a community project for sharing knowledge in Oracle Databases like having coffee with experts.
-- 🎙  We have a fancy podcast (in Spanish), and a YouTube Channel (also in Spanish).
-There is also a Patreon page for special content (tutorials, mentorship, etc.)
+- 🎙  So we have a fancy podcast (in Spanish), and a YouTube Channel (also in Spanish).
+- 🫶 There is also a Patreon page for special content (tutorials, mentorship, workshop labs, etc.).
-- 👀 I’m interested in creating a public repository of DBA and developement scripts
+- 👀 I’m interested in creating a public repository of DBA and developement scripts.
-- 🌱 I’m currently learning and teaching all about Oracle databases administration and SQL - PL/SQL programming
+- 🌱 I’m currently learning and teaching all about Oracle databases administration and SQL - PL/SQL programming, focused on SQL performance tuning.
-- 💞️ I’m looking to collaborate on co-working online, so we may build a great repository of database code!
+- 💞️ I’m looking to collaborate on co-working online, so maybe we may help me building a great repository of database code!
 - 📫 You can reach me at javier@cafedatabase.com or in the Cafe Database Discord server.

 Those are the links!